We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Let the tea bags cool slowly at room temperature, or chill in the refrigerator for 10 minutes.

 - Rest the bags over your closed eyes for 15 minutes.

 - Leave them on no longer than 30 minutes at a time.

 Dip into the coffee canister

-While your cold brew might give you a refreshing jolt, a caffeine fix for the skin can calm blotchiness or swelling.
+Your cold brew might give you a refreshing jolt, but a caffeine fix for the skin can also help calm blotchiness or swelling.